 The Institute of Museum and Library Services-sponsored National Forum, Data Speculations, seeks to advance the development of infrastructure, policies, expertise, and collections that enable computational research on copyrighted contemporary culture materials.

-The National Forum, taking place in 2025, is led by a team of digital humanities and copyright experts, Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Brandon Butler, and Rachael Samberg, and will bring together specialists in digital humanities research, collections, and library data services.
+Data Speculations: A National Forum on Library Digital Stewardship for Copyrighted Contemporary Culture is led by a team of digital humanities and copyright experts, Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Brandon Butler, and Rachael Samberg.
+The convenings brings together specialists in digital humanities research, collections, and library data services.
+Convenings for the National Forum will include both closed virtual convenings, public conference presentations, and related programming, reports, and publications.

 image